How does exposure to indoor air pollution changes throughout England and Wales, across populations?

 How can you apply Critical Spatial Data Science methods?

+Mapping Ambient Vulnerabilities uses Critical Spatial Data Science methods and approaches to develop new spatial data and indicators.
 Critical Spatial Data Science (or Geographic Data Science) analyses quantitative data with some form of spatial identifier – for example, a coordinate, a street name, or a census block – to generate new knowledge.
 When analysing spatial data, a critical analysis is typically underpinned by theories that help us to understand, and therefore to best represent complex real-world processes.

-How energy advice can hurt the most vulnerable households
+How can energy advice hurt the most vulnerable households?

 With UK households facing a dire energy crisis, there has been no shortage of advice from politicians, experts and journalists about how to save energy.
 Not all of this advice has been good.
 Some advice, like that provided by Money Saving Expert Martin Lewis and the Energy Savings Trust, can be useful or even obvious.
 Switching off appliances on standby and draught-proofing your house are two examples.
 But telling people to rely on tips like drying your hair at the office or burning books for warmth can be unrealistic, absurd or downright dangerous.